(unsplash.com)

 Recycling Memes

-The easiest way is to jump the bandwagon.
-With a tinge of imagination, your brand can adapt its creative to the latest memes out there.
+The easiest way is to jump on the bandwagon.
+With a tinge of imagination, your brand can adapt its creativity to the latest memes out there.

 Typically, memes have a short life cycle since they base on trending events, and the marketing is only applicable as long as it trends.
 Also, they must be funny and original (to your brand or category).
 But don’t kill the essence of your brand while trying to do so.

-There are specialists who might be able to help you with your meme marketing.
+Some specialists might be able to help you with your meme marketing.

 Critical Considerations When Creating Memes